SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 ```

 Generalization object for a collection of discrete effects.
 Batches combine the discrete effects to transactions.
 Batches - like effects - can have properties to configure the batch application.

+**effects**
+Discrete effects applied by the batch.

+**properties**
+Further specializes the batch beyond the standard behaviour.

+The engine expects objects from the namespace `engine.aux.effect_batch.property.type` as keys.
+Values must always be an instance of the object used as key.

+Properties:

+* `Chance`: Batches have a chance to be applied.
+* `Priority`: Sets the preferred order of application in comparison to other batches.

 ## aux.effect_batch.property.BatchProperty